ncatlab/nlab-content/pages/9/9/9/4/4999/content.md

 ### Modal Languages
 {#modal+language}

 Modal logics are built on **modal languages**, that is the usual propositional language plus those extra modalities.
+(Note that modalities may also be added to predicate logic, see [[first-order modal logic]].)
 The way the modalities work has to be laid down in an axiom system for the logic in question, for instance, for the temporal logic we might require an axiom saying
 'If $F F\phi$ is true, then $F\phi$ is true', which will read a 'if it is going be true in the future that $\phi$ is going to be true in the future, then ...', see [[temporal logic]].
 (Is this going to be something what we might want in 'provability logic'; is it the case that we should expect that if it is provable that something is provable then that something must be itself provable.
 This concentrates the modelling process on exactly how we wish to have our 'context' to behave.)
 In this way the relational nature of a context that we are looking at can get encoded into the logic.